jundalisay/superb/content/en/research/machiavelli/prince/chapter-24.md

-+++
+---
+title: "Why The Princes Of Italy Lost Their States"
+heading: "Chapter 24"
+author: "Niccolo Machiavelli"
-title= "Why The Princes Of Italy Lost Their States" heading= "Chapter 24" date= 2021-09-20 author= "Niccolo Machiavelli" description= "The actions of a new prince are more critically observed than those of an hereditary one" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-22" linkbtext= "Chapter 22" linkf= "/research/machiavelli/prince/chapter-25" linkftext= "Chapter 25" icon = "/icons/mach.jpg"
+description: "The actions of a new prince are more critically observed than those of an hereditary one"
-+++
+date: 2021-08-22
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- The previous suggestions, if they are carefully followed, will enable a new prince to appear well established, and make him at once more secure in the state than if he had been long seated there.
 This is